luxkun/aivengine/README.md

-float GameObject.Time //(total time since the gameobject has been spawned) float GameObject.UnchangedTime //(userful when the Engine.TimeModifier is changed, ex.: pause) float GameObject.IgnoreCamera //(ignores camera position, userful for hud etc.) int GameObject.order //(order of the gameobject in the draw, if object A has lower order than object B then object B is going to be drawn after object A)
+float GameObject.Time //(total time since the gameobject has been spawned) float GameObject.UnchangedTime //(userful when the Engine.TimeModifier is changed, ex.: pause) float GameObject.IgnoreCamera //(ignores camera position, userful for hud etc.) int GameObject.Order //(order of the gameobject in the draw, if object A has lower order than object B then object B is going to be drawn after object A)
 AudioSource GameObject.AudioSource //(aiv-vorbis audiosource, can play with "AudioSource.Play(AudioClip);") bool GameObject.Enabled //(if false the object won't be drawn) GameObject.AddHitBox("nameOfHitBox", offset_x, offset_y, width, height) //-> adds an hitbox to the gameobject